 How to Get Ahead

 Now that you know where the problem is, it’s time to take action!
-It’s time to play catch-up and get ahead.

 Let me be clear: This is going to suck.
-It’s going to be a bit painful.
+It’s going to be a painful.
 It probably won’t be that fun… until you start seeing the money pile up.
 Then, it’s going to get really exciting.

-So, I want to ask you this: If you had to experience a little bit of pain for a few months so you could finally get ahead, setting yourself up for financial success the rest of your life, would you?
+Think about it this way: If you had to experience a little bit of pain for a few months so you could finally get ahead, setting yourself up for financial success the rest of your life, would you?